bogdanim36/gulp-tasks/README.md

 One problem, which must solve manually, is the order to include files in index.html head.
 By default, new files are added to end of the list
 , but also is possible your IDE editor to delete and recreate the file you are editing, situation which produce a remove and add (to end of the list) of this file.

+This repo si just for presentation, if you want to use, take a look at https://github.com/bogdanim36/project